A python utility for generating static websites and course notes.

 A typical use of mustache preprocessing is to specify site-wide template or render files.
 This can be achieved by specifying the paths of these files with respect to the root folder of the site.

-Use the preprocess-frontmatter to control this behaviour.
-The default value for this key is True.
+to control this behavior.
+The default value for this key is True

 If the rendering context contains